kstenerud/concise-encoding/cbe-specification.md

 ### Marker

-A marker tags an object in the document with a tag value such that it can be referenced by another part of the document.
-Markers begin with the marker type (0x79), followed by a [tag value](#tag-value).
-The object immediately following the marker is associated with the marker's tag.
-Markers are not objects themselves, and are for all intents and purposes invisible to all other objects.
+A marker tags an object in the document with a [tag value](#tag-value) such that it can be referenced in another part of the document.
+The next object following the marker is associated with the marker's tag value.
+Markers are not objects themselves, and are for all intents and purposes invisible to all other objects (they don't count as values in collections, for example).

+A marker begins with the marker type (0x79), followed by a [tag value](#tag-value).

+Rules:

-A marker cannot reference a comment; instead it would reference the object following any comments.
+ * A marker cannot mark a comment; instead it would mark the next non-comment object.

-A marker must not be followed by another marker (even with comments in between); it must reference a real object.
+ * A marker must not be followed by another marker (even with comments in between); markers must reference objects, not other markers.

-Marker tags are globally unique to the document, and so duplicate tags are invalid.
+ * Marker tags are globally unique to the document; duplicate tags are invalid.

+Example:

+    [7a 01 77 8a 73 6f 6d 65 5f 76 61 6c 75 65 90 11 72
+     65 70 65 61 74 20 74 68 69 73 20 76 61 6c 75 65 79]
+    = the map {some_value = "repeat this value"}, tagged with integer 1

 #### Tag Value

 A tag value is a globally unique (to the document) identifier for marked objects.
-A tag value can be either a positive integer, or a dequotable string.
+A tag value can be either a positive integer or a dequotable string.
 A dequotable string is a string that can be used in a Concise Text Encoding document with double-quotes omitted (see: [Unquoted String](https://github.com/kstenerud/concise-text-encoding/blob/master/cte-specification.md#unquoted-string)):

  * The string does not begin with a character from u+0000 to u+007f, with the exception of lowercase a-z, uppercase A-Z, and underscore (`_`).
  * The string does not contain characters from u+0000 to u+007f, with the exception of lowercase a-z, uppercase A-Z, numerals 0-9, and underscore (`_`).
  * The string does not contain unicode characters or sequences that would be mistaken by a human reader for symbol characters in the u+0000 to u+007f range (``!"#$%&'()*+,-./:;<=>?@[\]^_`{|}~``).
  * The string does not contain escape sequences or whitespace or line breaks or unprintable characters.

-Integer tags will be smaller than string tags and thus take up less space, but string tags can be made more memorable to humans.
+ * The string is not empty (`""`).

 ### Reference

-A reference is a shorthand used in place of an actual object to indicate that it is the same object with the given marker tag.
-References begin with the reference type (0x7a), followed by a [tag value](#tag-value).
+A reference is a shorthand used in place of an actual object to indicate that it is the same object as the one marked with the given tag value (it's much like a pointer, with the tag value acting as a labeled address).
+References can be useful for keeping the size down when there is repeating information in your document, or for following DRY principles in a configuration document.
+One could also use URI references as an include mechanism, whereby parts of a document are stored in separate locations.

+A reference begins with the reference type (0x7a), followed by either a [tag value](#tag-value) or a [URI](#uri).

+Rules:

-Forward references are invalid.
-A reference to a tag that hasn't yet been assigned via a marker in the document stream is invalid.
+ * A reference with a [tag value](#tag-value) must reference another object in the same document (local reference).
+ * Forward references within a document are allowed.
+An implementation must keep track of unresolved local references, and resolve them as the markers are decoded.
+ * A fully decoded document with unresolved local references is invalid.

-Recursive references are invalid.
-TODO: Really?
+ * Recursive references are allowed.

-TODO: Allow URI for reference tag?
-Technically this would be a kind of include...
+ * A reference with a URI must point to:
+   - Another CBE or CTE document (using no fragment section, thus referring to the entire document)
+   - A tag value inside another CBE or CTE document, using the fragment section of the URI as a tag identifier
+ * An implementation may choose to follow URI references, but care must be taken when doing this, as there are security implications when following unknown links.
+ * An implementation may also choose to simply pass along a URI as-is, leaving it up to the user to resolve it or not.
+ * References to dead or invalid URI links are not considered invalid per se.
+How this situation is handled is implementation specific, and should be fully specified in the implementation of your use case.

+Examples:

+    [7b 01] = reference to the object tagged with the integer value 1

+    [7b 81 61] = reference to the object tagged with the string value "a"

+    [7b 92 12 63 6f 6d 6d 6f 6e 2e 63 65 23 6c 65 67 61 6c 65 73 65]
+    = reference to relative file "common.ce", tag "legalese"

+    [7b 92 31 68 74 74 70 73 3a 2f 2f 73 6f 6d 65 77
+     68 65 72 65 2e 63 6f 6d 2f 6d 79 5f 64 6f 63 75
+     6d 65 6e 74 2e 63 62 65 3f 66 6f 72 6d 61 74 3d
+     6c 6f 6e 67]
+    = reference to entire document at https://some-external-place/my_document.cbe?format=long

 ### Padding